thorbenlouw/the-story-of-llms-in-50-papers/Prompt.md

 Method
 - Quickly skim Abstract, Introduction, Method Overview, Conclusion; then scan Experiments and Ablations.
+- Create the notes file at {NOTES_PATH} with sections: Key contributions, Method sketch, Prior work contrast, Notable results, Limitations.
-- Draft a 10–12 bullet outline before writing.
+- Draft a 10–12 bullet outline in the notes file before writing.
 - Write to the Output format headings.
 - Include short quotes or page/section hints for 5–8 important claims to ensure fidelity (e.g., “Sec 3.2 shows…”, “Table 1 reports…”).
 - Keep focus on core ideas and course alignment; do not reproduce figure layouts.